-In this study we document a new type of lead-lag return predictability that yields weekly long-short portfolio returns of over 19 basis points.
+In this study we document a new type of lead-lag return predictability that is complementary to lead-lag effects that have been previously documented.
 This predictability is distinct from previously documented lead-lag effects driven by slow information diffusion, as we focus on economically unrelated stock pairs (stocks from different industries with no supplier-customer links).
-We find that stock pairs with common institutional investors can be used to predict subsequent returns, while stock pairs without common institutional investors yield insignificant predictability.
+We find that economically unrelated stock pairs with common institutional investors can be used to predict subsequent returns, while stock pairs without common institutional investors yield insignificant predictability.
 The predictability is reversed in subsequent weeks, consistent with temporary price pressures and the general pattern of institutional trading.
 The predictability is not explained by any previously identified factors and is consistent with optimizing behavior of institutional portfolio managers.
 Overall, the picture that emerges suggests that by adjusting their portfolios in systematic ways, institutional investors themselves affect stock returns and covariances and thus can induce return predictability.
 That said, our main interest is in documenting a new type of lead-lag return predictability, and we cannot unequivocally establish the direction of causality in our study.

-We limit our study to economically unrelated stocks in order to focus on the role of common institutional investment, shutting down the cash flow links between firms that may lead to information spillovers affecting trading.
-Including pairs of stocks from the same or related industries should strengthen the predictability results and may be of more interest to practitioners.
-Similarly, one could allow industry concentration in the portfolios, to pick up possible industry or sector rotation effects, rather than constructing industry-neutral predicted return portfolios, as we do in this study.
+Using economically unrelated stocks to predict returns allows us to focus on the role of common institutional investment, shutting down the cash flow links between firms that may lead to information spillovers affecting trading.
+In a complementary analysis using pairs of stocks from the same industry, we find equivalent return predictability overall, but the predictability occurs irrespective of common institutional ownership.
+In other words, for stocks with natural informational linkages, return predictability does not depend on common institutional owners; it is only for stocks without natural informational linkages that common institutional ownership drives return predictability.
+Practitioners, who are less interested in distinguishing between the possible roots of return predictability than in exploiting predictability, would likely include pairs of stocks from the same or related industries as well as economically unrelated stocks.
+Similarly, one could allow industry concentration in the portfolios to pick up possible industry or sector rotation effects, rather than constructing industry-neutral predicted return portfolios, as we do in this study.